1 / 10

 In 2017, the SE and SE-L models became SE Nav and SE-L Nav meaning, as their names suggest, they gained navigation as standard.
 At the same time, a new top-spec GT Sport model arrived, adding 18-inch alloy wheels, bespoke exterior styling and leather upholstery.

-In mid-2018, the CX-3 was updated.
+In mid-2018, the Mazda CX-3 was updated.
 Standard kit remained pretty much the same, but the SE Nav, SE-L Nav and Sport Nav models were renamed SE Nav+, SE-L Nav+ and - you guessed it - Sport Nav+.

-Is the Mazda CX-3 right for you?
+Is the Mazda CX-3 a good small SUV?